isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Job Description**

 a) Co-develop CARE training materials with reference to resources provided by the Ministry;
-b) Lead and facilitate CARE Refresher training workshops for Head CARE / Schools;
+b) Lead and facilitate CARE Refresher training workshops for Head CARE / Schools;&nbsp;
 c) Conduct CARE (PFA) workshops for CARE Officers (Schools) and HQ Officers; and
-d) Attend meetings such as discussions, briefings and trainings as and when required by the Ministry.
+d) Attend meetings such as discussions, briefings and trainings as and when required by the Ministry.&nbsp;

 **Requirements**

-\- Familiar with CARE work.
+\- Familiar with CARE work.&nbsp;
 \- Experienced in conducting similar workshops for Head / Asst Head CARE (School) and MOE HQ Officers
-\- Has knowledge and experience in crisis management work.
+\- Has knowledge and experience in crisis management work.&nbsp;
-\- Completed CBPSS TOT workshop.
+\- Completed CBPSS TOT workshop.&nbsp; &nbsp; &nbsp; &nbsp;&nbsp;

 **Period of Engagement**